rachmadvwp/SNASNet/README.md

 True
 ```
 If the result is False, then CUDA is not available.
-You can try this instead.
+[Updated] You can try this instead.
 ```
 conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia pip install scipy